Salt Island, located between Peter and Cooper Islands in the Sir Francis Drake Channel in the BVI, is an island of rare beauty and history.

 (Most sailors and divers from our area know about the great tragedy that occurred in 1867 on the rocks of Salt Island, when the Royal Mail Ship Rhone sank in a storm, taking 125 persons with her.
 Today the remains of the Rhone have become a fascinating underwater habitat for marine life and are a part of the national park system where they are rated the most popular wreck dive in the Caribbean by numerous dive publications.)

 Her efforts on Salt Island were recognized in 1985 when she received the title B.E.M – British Empire Member Medal for her outstanding works.
 The Frederick Pickering Memorial Foundation also recognized her in May 1996 for her social and cultural contribution on Salt Island.
-Clementine died in 1998 but she left a great heritage in BVI history.
+Clementine died May 14, 2002 (edited) but she left a great heritage in BVI history.
 She is, quite naturally, buried in the very graveyard that she used to tend.